 Your 1st priority

-Your first priority is to take care of yourself and your family.
+Your priority is to take care of yourself and your family.
 If it’s a spreading sickness, do everything in your power to protect yourself and your family from getting sick.
 Did a storm hit your house?
 Then get your family to a safer shelter.
 If you lost your job, then start looking for a replacement job, even if it pays less than the work you had before, just get something going so you have a little income.

 When the overall shock has faded, this is usually about a week to 10 days depending on the severity, you can start working on these 9 must-do steps to get your life back on track and put your money problems behind you.